VIVEK252575AI/weekly-48hr-wars/README.md

 ├── strings/
 ├── MISTAKE.md        # What I got wrong + how I fixed it
 ├── README.md         # You are here
+this is how i can create this app